labsterx/simple-voting-dapp/README.md

 # simple-voting-dapp

-A simple voting dapp that uses the Ethereum blockchain for voting.
+A simple voting dapp that uses a mart contract on the Ethereum blockchain to allow people to vote via a web interface.